NicholasMoser/gnt4.online/docs/scon4_all_changes.md

   - Hitbox added to shoulder and made slightly bigger
   - Doesn't lift on block
   - More lift
+- 2A
+  - Adds hits to the combo meter
+  - +1 damage
+  - Can now be grabbed on landing on successful hit
+  - Cannot be cancelled
+- A2A is hittable at the peak of the jump (TODO: huh)
+- 6B hitbox appears one frame earlier, more lift to match S6B's second hit
 - 6A
   - Hitbox on the hand slightly bigger to better match the kunai
   - Has more lift
-- 6B hitbox appears one frame earlier, more lift to match S6B's second hit
 - 4B floats higher
+- 4A uses animation from stance cancel
+- Act4A moves into launch hit faster, unblockable
 - 8B hitbox appears two frames later
-- RB
-  - Is super cancellable
-  - High crushes frame 6 (from 1)
 - JB is super cancellable, better descent angle
-- 4A uses animation from stance cancel
-- Act4A moves into launch hit faster, unblockable
-- A2A is hittable at the peak of the jump
+- J2Y
+  - Added
+  - Requires and costs 25% meter
+  - In non-sharingan version it puts Kakashi in sharingan mode and does not build meter
 - 5X
   - Duration improved from 1 frame to 7
   - Fully charged from 1 to 8
   - Damage adjusted to the cinematic portion of the attack
   - Full charge reduced from 100 to 76 frames
   - All hand hitboxes bigger
-- J2Y
-  - Added
-  - Requires and costs 25% meter
-  - In non-sharingan version it puts Kakashi in sharingan mode and does not build meter
 - 4X requires and costs 25%
-- 2A adds hits to the combo meter; +1 damage; can now be grabbed on landing on successful hit; cannot be cancelled
+- RB
+  - Is super cancellable
+  - High crushes frame 6 (from 1)
 - GRKnJ travels two frames slower; appears further back
 - 4Z disabled